KanzuT/ESP8266-with-Motion-Sensor/README.md

 # ESP8266 with Motion Sensor
- Makes GET Request on movement
+ ESP8266 makes GET request on movement to API